kiboschool/course-web-development-fundamentals/src/lessons/advanced-html/bonus-more-html-elements.md

 ### Forms

-There is a whole set of HTML tags that are all about forms.
-We’ll focus on them in Week 3, but here’s the list as a preview:
+There is a whole set of HTML tags that are all about forms, here’s the list as a preview:

 <details>
 <summary>